skip to content

 • the compatibility of the proposed administrator with the person whose affairs they are to manage

-• whether the proposed administrator would be readily available and competent to perform the role
+• whether the proposed administrator is ready and able to perform the role

-• whether there would be any conflict of interest arising from the appointment.
+• whether a conflict of interest may arise from the appointment.

 Often, the Public Trustee is appointed as the administrator, and a friend or relative is appointed as a liaison person.
 An administrator has similar powers to a Power of Attorney, but they are supervised by SACAT.